wireboy5/arithmeticParsing/README.md

 }
 ```

-The real reason I created arithmeticParsing is the list output:
+Another output form is the list output
 ```python
 print(parsed.as_list())
 ```